 That’s only good for a short amount of time to serve as an alternate energy source.
 The problem with this is that ketones — a byproduct of using this alternative fuel source — can quickly make you quite sick.
 They turn your blood to acid.
 So, ketones are an early warning sign that you’re getting sick.
 You always have the ‘D.’ The ‘K’ in the middle stands for ‘ketones’ and serves as a warning sign that things aren’t going so well, and you don’t want to get to the ‘A’ part.”

-With a firmer understanding of DKA, it’s time to examine the signs of diabetic ketoacidosis.
+With a firmer understanding of diabetic ketoacidosis, it’s time to examine the signs of diabetic ketoacidosis.

 What are the Signs of Diabetic Ketoacidosis?